aheumaier/guardian/README.md

 ## Notes
- This is currently limited to SysV enabled services so a inplemented init script service is required
+ This is currently limited to SysV enabled services, so a implemented init script service is required